LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 ## Temperature Field Management

-In the **explicit solver** and the **defect correction method**, the *extended temperature field*, which includes ghost nodes, is required to compute the temperature at the new time step.
-The current temperature values at the centroids are assigned to this extended field to serve as the *old* temperature.

-For the remaining solvers, the current temperature field at the centroids is used to construct the known right-hand side vector.
-The corresponding coefficient matrices are assembled to solve for the unknown temperature at the next time step.
+Within `GeoModBox.jl` one needs to distinguish between the centroid field and the extended centroid field, which includes the ghost nodes as well.

+The extended field is used in the linear solver of the **explicit** (forward Euler) scheme and in the **residuum calculation** for the non-linear solvers using the defection correction.
+For those sovlers, the ghost node temperature values are internally calculated, based on the thermal boundary condition, and the extended field is used to numerically solve the PDE.

+For the solvers, which include a **coefficient matrix** (e.g., linear implicit, non-linear solver for constant and variable parameters), the centroids are used.
+That is, the size of the coefficient matrix is determined by the total number of centroids.
+These solvers internally update the centroid temperature values of the extended field following the solution of the PDEs.

+For more details, please see the following or refer to the [source code](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/HeatEquation/2Dsolvers.jl).

 ## Boundary Conditions